Bruny Island, Tasmania

 Where Is it?: South of Hobart, by ferry from Kettering on the Channel Highway.

 Allocate the full day if you are planning a day trip.
-You'll need to take a car on the ferry to Bruny Island.
+You'll need to take a car on the ferry to Bruny Island as it is over 60km from the ferry terminal to the Bruny Island Lighthouse in South Bruny.
 Many of Bruny's roads are unsealed.
-It is over 60km from the ferry terminal to the Bruny Island Lighthouse in South Bruny.
 There is no public transport or taxi service on the Island.
 Allow extra time during summer months and busy holidays for the ferry queues both on and off the island.
 The ferry runs daily 365 days a year.
 No bookings are taken and all tickets are open return tickets.

-Captain Bligh revisited Adventure Bay during Cook's third voyage into the Pacific in 1788 with expedition botanist David Nelson who planted a number of fruit trees on the east side of the bay which Bligh brought from the Cape of Good Hope.
-When he returned in 1792 he found that one apple tree was still growing, the others having been consumed by fire.
+Bligh revisited Adventure Bay again in 1788 after Cook's death in Hawaii, with expedition botanist David Nelson who planted a number of fruit trees on the east side of the bay which Bligh brought from the Cape of Good Hope.
+Also on board Matthew Flinders, who was at that time a midshipman on Captain Bligh’s Bounty.
+When Bligh returned in 1792 he found that one apple tree was still growing, the others having been consumed by fire.
 It is said this was the Tasmania's first apple tree.
 Tasmania was later to become known throughout the world as the Apple Isle of Australia.